64jcl/boosterblaster/README.md

 Alternatively create another location for your tools and modify settings.json to reflect where they are.

 Press F5 to compile and run if you have set up the KickAssembler extension.
-Otherwise run build.bat on Windows or osx-build.sh on Mac.
+Otherwise run build.bat on Windows or osx-build.sh on Mac (both assume /tools/ folder is set up)

 # Folder structure:
 ```
-bin/         Binary output folder
+bin/         Binary output folder (not part of repo, but build will create main.prg here)
 lib/         Library asm files
 res/         Resources like charsets and sprites
 design/      Design of charsets and sprites
 docs/        Some helping documents for coding
 examples/    A couple of 6502 code examples
 assignments/ Solutions to the 4 assignments including full game
+tools/       The folder you place your tools in to use the build scripts

 main.asm     The actual game code but with 4 empty functions as assignments
 ```